 Youth Speed Skating Program – Aylmer

 We also recommend and support our Coach Penny’s Youth Speed Skating 10-week program at the East Elgin Community Centre.
-This season it runs on Wednesdays from January 11 to March 29, 2017.
-This program develops basic skating skills in a speed skating context, and is great for hockey, figure, or recreational skaters.
-You can find more information in this brochure, and can contact Coach Penny at: email@example.com.
+For more information contact Coach Penny at: firstname.lastname@example.org.

 If you are interested in learning the fundamentals of skating with a speed skating context, the East Elgin Community Complex offers the “On the Edge” program.
 This program provides participants an awareness of speed skating.
 It’s a great way for children to learn skating through fun interactive games that build skating skills at various levels.